What will I study?

 The Master of Arts in Teaching Elementary Education is a cohort program, which means that you will go through the program as part of a group of students and take most of your courses together in the same sequence.
 In addition to the core curriculum, your course work will also include instructional methods and assessment practices, reading assessments, literacy instruction and the nature and management of elementary classrooms.
 Two internships are part of the program; these internships include a diverse range of settings such as urban, suburban and rural schools which will help you develop an understanding of educating children from a variety of cultural, ethnic and linguistic backgrounds.

 What kinds of work will I be able to do?

 The program is designed to help you to become a professional educator, whether you have recently finished an undergraduate program in another field, or are interested in a career change.
-It leads to initial teacher certification in Elementary Education from the state of South Carolina.
-The majority of our graduates obtain full-time elementary teaching positions in school districts across South Carolina and become leaders in their schools and districts because of the depth and breadth of their preparation.
+The majority of our graduates obtain full-time elementary teaching positions and become leaders in their schools and districts because of the depth and breadth of their preparation.
 In addition, on completing the program, you will receive the Read to Succeed endorsement required for South Carolina educators.

 Professional Education Courses (15 hours)

 These courses form a solid foundation in the current trends regarding teaching and learning as evidenced in a variety of social settings.
 Special consideration is given to reading instruction, research based methodologies, human growth and development, and effective teaching techniques through the use of high quality materials.